A History of Hanover Park

 -

 June 23: Ahlstrand Fieldhouse was dedicated.
 The fieldhouse, and the park on which it is located, was named after Carl Ahlstrand, who was a trustee and Hanover Park's second police chief.
 He was killed on duty in 1959 by a semi-truck whose driver had lost control, an event also resulting in the deaths of two young children.
-The park later added “Rinne” to its name.
+"Rinne" was later added to the fieldhouse's name.
 This honored Emil Rinne, who was one of the founding fathers of Hanover Park.

 1964